ehalpern/go-mysql-elasticsearch/README.md

-This is a work in progress!
-It should work as advertised but is under development and likely to change.
+## Automatically synchronize MSYQL with ElasticSearch.

-Automatically synchronize MSYQL with ElasticSearch.
+_(This is a work in progress!
+It should work as advertised but is under development and likely to change.)_

 This project builds on [siddontang's](https://github.com/siddontang/go-mysql-elasticsearch) very capable foundation which: